puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 :::note

-Each ILP message has to end with a new line `\n` character.
+Each InfluxDB Line Protocol message has to end with a new line `\n` character.

 :::